-The homework schedule is e-mailed weekly each Monday.
 Proficiency in mathematics comes only with frequent practice.
 Attending classes and completing homework assignments on time is very important in accomplishing this goal.
-You should plan to set aside 60-90 minutes of doing homework for every hour in class.
+You should plan to set aside 90 minutes of doing homework for every hour in class.
 Homework will primarily come from the textbook (there is no online homework for this class).
 I will not collect your homework every day.
-However, on the three mid-term test days you need to bring all of your homework with you to class.
+However, on the two mid-term exam days you need to bring all of your homework with you to class.
 I will not accept late homework.
 Make sure your homework is stapled.
 You must begin a new section on a fresh page.
 If you turn in the wrong homework assignment, then you will receive a zero for that assignment.
 It is your responsibility to make sure that you are organized and turn in the correct homework assignment.
 I will spend a few minutes at the beginning of class answering questions, if any, about homework problems.

-2. Quiz:There will be a quiz at the end of class nearly every week (see tentative course schedule below) based on the homework assignments and class discussions for the week.
-Weeks for which a test has been scheduled will not have a quiz.
+2. Friday Quiz: There will be 4 quizzes during the course of the quarter.
+Weeks for which a midterm has been scheduled will not have a quiz.
 If you have done all of the homework, attended class and paid attention, you will be very well prepared.
 No make-ups for quizzes.
-You will have 6 quizzes.

-3. Tests: There will be three tests (see schedule below for dates).

-I do not give make-up tests.
-In the event that you miss a test, you will be permitted to replace the zero you received on one test by your final exam grade on a percentage equivalent basis.
+3. Exams: There will be two midterm exams (see tentative schedule below for dates).
+I do not give make-up exams.
+If you miss an exam, you will be permitted to replace the zero you received on one midterm exam by your final exam grade on a percentage equivalent basis.
 4. Final Exam: All exams will cover material discussed in class and the textbook.
 The final exam must be taken to receive a grade for the course.
 The final will be a comprehensive exam.
 It will be closed-book, closed-note.
 Scientific calculators only.